rhit-netsos/netsec-public/docs/labs/lab2.md

 sheet.

-  1. Based on your observations, describe the behavior of `hostA` when it receives an unsolicited ARP request.
+  1. Based on your observations, describe the behavior of `hostA` when it receives an unsolicited ARP gratuitous packet.
 Specifically, mention what happens depending on the content of the ARP cache.

   2. When would such an attack (using ARP gratuitous) be successful?